“A sheathed sword in the face of evil is tantamount to evil itself.”

 The Seven Sins Against The World

-Failing to answer an insult in kind within one Chapter.
+Failing to answer an insult in kind.

-Refusing the submission of another to your authority.
+Refusing the submission or surrender of another.

-Failing to participate in a Folkwise celebration
+Failing to participate in a traditional celebration of your community, such as Holidays or Folkwise.

 Utilizing new technology or sorcery (Engineering, Firearms, Arcane Magic)

-Refusing to take part in a Rite of Vecatra
+Refusing to take part in a Rite of Vecatra or an Oath to a spirit.

-Begging assistance from people outside your Circle
+Begging assistance from anyone outside your Circle other than Crones and Spirits.